scythe-suite/danake/site/src/running.md

   number and the second any string useful to identify the student (for instance her first and last name).

-Before deploying other services, cookies need to be generated.
-The command

-    danake utils cookies

-starting from the list in `uid2info.tsv` will generate the `cookie2uid.map` file (saved in the `confs` directory, that **must be kept secret**) containing the association between cookies and student IDs used both by the *auth* module and the *router* one.
+The *auth* and *router* module, moreover, depend on the `cookie2uid.map` file containing the association between random generated cookies and student IDs.
+To generate such file from `uid2info.tsv` and setup all the required configurations, just run

+    danake config remove
+    danake config create

+this will also saved in the `confs` directory the above mentioned cookie map, that **must be kept secret**.

+The first stack can now be deployed without any further configuration issuing the command

+    danake start base

+Once this stack is running, the command

+    danake utils monitor

+can be run to open the monitoring site; the first connection will require to set a username and password that **must be kept secret**.

-Now the second stack and editor services can be deployed issuing
+Finally the second stack and editor services can be deployed issuing

     danake start backend
     danake start editor